chase-moskal/renraku/README.md

 # 連絡 <br/> れんらく <br/> ***R·E·N·R·A·K·U***

 — **node api library** —
-&nbsp;&nbsp; *the seamless client calling experience*
+&nbsp;&nbsp; *featuring seamless calling*

 ## RENRAKU creates seamless node api's

-traditionally, to make a call to an api, you'd do something like this:
+traditionally, to call an api, you'd do something like this:

 ```js
 // old and not cool